JeffreyBenjaminBrown/mindmaps/README.md

+These are mindmaps, trees of text.

-These are mindmaps.
-They are easy to read.
-It only takes five commands!
+They are easy to read -- it only takes five commands!
 They are up, down, left, right and spacebar.
-The spacebar unfolds|shows or folds|hides contents from where cursor is on.
-You'll need Freeplane (which is free and available for Linux, Mac and Windows) or something like it.
+The spacebar unfolds|shows or folds|hides the contents of a branch.

+You'll need to install one thing -- Freeplane (which is free and available for Linux, Mac and Windows), Freemind or some other mindmap editor that recognizes the .mm format.